dedo94/Domitilla/README.md

 - It's possible to change the save path for output saving in "Save Path" section.
 Click on "find", select the desired folder and then click "OK".
 For dismissing the selection popup click outside the selection area.
 Unfortunately, at the moment,  if you click "OK" without any file selected the program will crash.

-- Inside "grafi" folder there are some example of graphs:
+- Inside "example/par_ch" folder there are some example of graphs:
     * The ones with _(.txt)_ extension are STRUCTURED GLOBAL GRAPH;
     * The ones with _(.gv)_ extension are UNSTRUCTURED GLOBAL GRAPH;
     * The ones with _(.ndr)_ extension are PETRI NET.
 They can be opened with an external program called [TINA](http://projects.laas.fr/tina/download.php).